nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 Providers message describing at a summary level how they have populated this section

+For Providers not able to differentiate between prescriptions ended 'normally', and those discontinued/cancelled before the original prescribed end date, this can be mitigated by Banner description: <br>
+"Past Medications may include prescriptions which have been cancelled or discontinued before the original prescribed end date"

 | Provider | Message |
 | ------------ | ------------ |-
 | EMIS| |